dwp/acm-pca-cert-generator/README.md

 commandline values override environment variables which override config file values which override defaults.

-optional arguments:
+Arguments:
   -h, --help            show this help message and exit --acm-cert-arn CERT_ARN
                         ARN of a certificate, chain, and key stored in ACM, to export [env var: RETRIEVER_ACM_CERT_ARN] --acm-key-passphrase TEMP_PASSWORD
-                        Temporary password to use for encrypting the key on export [env var: RETRIEVER_ACM_KEY_PASSPHRASE] --keystore-path KEYSTORE_PATH
+                        Temporary password to use for encrypting the key on export [env var: RETRIEVER_ACM_KEY_PASSPHRASE] --add-downloaded-chain-to-truststore {false, true}
+                        Whether or not to add the downloaded cert chain from the ARN to the trust store [env var: RETRIEVER_ADD_DOWNLOADED_CHAIN] --keystore-path KEYSTORE_PATH
-                        Filename of the keystore to save the signed keypair to Should be different to truststore-path
+                        Filename to create for the Java Keystore Should be different to truststore-path
                         [env var: RETRIEVER_KEYSTORE_PATH]
   --keystore-password KEYSTORE_PASSWORD
                         Password for the Java Keystore
                         [env var: RETRIEVER_KEYSTORE_PASSWORD]
   --private-key-alias PRIVATE_KEY_ALIAS
                         The alias to store the private key under in the Java KeyStore [env var: RETRIEVER_PRIVATE_KEY_ALIAS] --private-key-password PRIVATE_KEY_PASSWORD
                         The password used to protect
                         [env var: RETRIEVER_PRIVATE_KEY_PASSWORD]
   --truststore-path TRUSTSTORE_PATH
-                        Filename of the keystore to save trusted certificates Should be different to keystore-path to
+                        Filename to create for the Java TrustStore Should be different to keystore-path to
                         [env var: RETRIEVER_TRUSTSTORE_PATH]
   --truststore-password TRUSTSTORE_PASSWORD
                         Password for the Java TrustStore
                         [env var: RETRIEVER_TRUSTSTORE_PASSWORD]
   --truststore-aliases TRUSTSTORE_ALIASES
-                        Comma-separated list of aliases to use for entries in the Java TrustStore
-                        [env var: RETRIEVER_TRUSTSTORE_ALIASES]
+                        Comma-separated list of aliases to use for entries in the Java TrustStore [env var: RETRIEVER_TRUSTSTORE_ALIASES] --truststore-certs TRUSTSTORE_CERTS
-  --truststore-certs TRUSTSTORE_CERTS
                         Comma-separated list of S3 URIs pointing at certificates to be added to the Java TrustStore [env var: RETRIEVER_TRUSTSTORE_CERTS] --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         [env var: RETRIEVER_LOG_LEVEL]